Dual thermal pseudocritical features in a spin-1/2 Ising chain with twin-diamond geometry: Coupled twin-diamond chain model

 \subsection{Hamiltonian and transfer matrix}

 The Hamiltonian of the coupled twin-diamond Ising chain reads

 Here $J_{2}$ is the intra-dimer coupling, $J_{0}$ couples the nodal spin $s_{k}$ to the adjacent dimer, and $J_{1}$ couples the dimer to the neighboring nodal spins $s_{k-1}$ and $s_{k+1}$ along the chain.
 Due to $g_{0}\neq g_{1}$ in general, the two sublattices respond differently to the same external magnetic field $B$.
-The Hamiltonian \eqref{eq:Ham1} is invariant under the exchange $S_{a,k}\leftrightarrow S_{b,k}$ and under cyclic permutations of the three nodal spins $s_{k-1},s_{k}$ and $s_{k+1}$.
+The Hamiltonian \eqref{eq:Ham1} is invariant under the exchange $S_{a,k}\leftrightarrow S_{b,k}$ and is translationally invariant along the chain.

-To investigate the thermodynamic properties we employ the transfer-matrix method, which provides an exact treatment for one-dimensional Ising-type models.
-In the present case a decoration-iteration transformation\citep{dec-trns,ddec-trns,jozef-dctrns} maps the CTDC onto an effective Ising chain with next-nearest-neighbor interactions.
-Consequently, the transfer matrix $V$ can be written in a $4\times4$ form, analogous to that of the extended Ising chain with next-nearest couplings \citep{stephenson},
+At this stage, the internal dimer spins $S_{a,k}$ and $S_{b,k}$ can be eliminated by means of a local star-triangle transformation \citep{dec-trns,ddec-trns,jozef-dctrns}, as schematically illustrated in Fig. \ref{fig:CTDC} (middle).
+For fixed values of the neighboring nodal spins, the Boltzmann weight of each decorated cell is obtained by explicitly summing over the dimer degrees of freedom.
+The repeated application of this mapping along the chain yields an effective one-dimensional Ising model for the nodal spins, with temperature-dependent nearest- and next-nearest-neighbor interactions and an effective field.

+The resulting effective model can be treated exactly by the transfer-matrix method.
+Because the mapping generates next-nearest-neighbor couplings, the transfer matrix $\mathbf{V}$ acts on pairs of adjacent nodal spins and therefore has dimension $4\times4$.
+Analogous to the transfer matrix of the extended Ising chain \citep{stephenson}, $\mathbf{V}$ is written in the pair basis $\{|++\rangle,|+-\rangle,|-+\rangle,|--\rangle\}$ as